dantegates/porter/docs/openapi_schemas.rst

 OpenAPI Schemas
 ===============

 ``porter`` provides support for automatically validating and documenting payload schemas.
-Validation and documentation are built on a shared schema specification framework, lending confidence that the documentation accurately reflects models being served.
+Validation and documentation are built on a shared interface, guaranteeing that the documentation and models are  synchronized.

 .. note::

-    These features require the optional ``schema-validation`` dependency to be enabled.
+    Currently ``porter`` validates data against OpenAPI schemas by leveraging `fastjsonschema <https://github.com/horejsek/python-fastjsonschema>`_.
+This implies that ``porter`` currently only supports the intersection of OpenAPI and `JSONSchema <https://json-schema.org/>`_ which is described `here <https://swagger.io/docs/specification/data-models/keywords/>`_.

+    At the moment this is simply an implementation detail.
+Any changes in the future would provide more broad support for the OpenAPI spec.

 Schema Definition
 -----------------

-``porter`` supports the `OpenAPI Specification <https://swagger.io/docs/specification/about/>`_.
+``porter`` provides a Python interface to the `OpenAPI Specification <https://swagger.io/docs/specification/about/>`_.
 Schema definition is facilitated by :mod:`porter.schemas`.
 Valid data types include:

 .. code-block:: python